fluxrider/playlist_shuffle/README.md

 ## Disjoint Shuffle

 To improve the variance even further, I propose we interlace the groups a little bit.
 The shuffle of an half is a bit more complex to implement now that its entries are disjoint in space, but the overall cost of computing the next entry in the sequence is still marginal.

+The idea is that the interlacing makes it harder to track in which group a given entry is.
+TODO this is a gut statement without any backing.

 TODO image of two disjoint group over time.